qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          # copy the kas lock file to meta-qcom repository
          cp meta-qcom-releases/lock.yml meta-qcom/ci/lock.yml

 #.
+To use the locally compiled firmware in your Yocto build, refer to :doc:`Setting up local firmware <setup_local_firmware>`.

+#.
 Build the software image.
 Build targets are defined based on machine and distro combinations:

    .. container:: nohighlight